-One final proposal -- one close to my heart.
+One final proposal.
 Sport represents a source of enjoyment and ennoblement, and you may have noted that the Republic of Korea -- South Korea -- has offered to permit certain events of the 1988 Olympics to take place in the North.
 International sports competitions of all kinds could take place in both parts of this city.
-And what better way to demonstrate to the world the openness of this city -- than to offer in some future year to hold the Olympic Games here in Berlin, East and West?
+And what better way to show goodwill toward the East -- what better way to demonstrate to the world the openness of this city -- than in some future year to hold the Olympic Games here in Berlin, East and West?

 In these four decades, as I have said, you Berliners have rebuilt a great city.
-You have done so in spite of threats: The

-Soviet attempts to impose the East-mark.
+You have done so in spite of threats: The Soviet attempts to impose the East-mark.
 The blockade.
 Today the city thrives in spite of the challenges implicit in the very presence of this wall.